kuzanatoliy/questions/PRINCIPLES_AND_PATTERNS/DESIGN_PATTERNS.md

 <details>
   <summary>What is the Template Method?</summary>

 Template Method is a behavioural design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+Also could be useful for the Open-Close principle.

 Applicability: